Reflexology Therapist

 They should enjoy working with people and studying information to determine suitable techniques.

 There is no standard education for reflexology therapists.
-Self-employed reflexology therapists may need a municipal business licence, annual police security clearance or CPR and First Aid training.
+Self-employed reflexology therapists may need a municipal business licence, annual police security clearance, CPR, and First Aid training.

 See the Natural Health Practitioners of Canada website for education and insurance opportunities and information.

-Before enrolling in a reflexology course or program, prospective reflexology therapists should discuss their training options with several practising reflexology therapists who are working in different types of environments.
+Before enrolling in a reflexology course or program, prospective reflexology therapists should discuss their training options with several practising reflexology therapists who are working in different settings.

 The practice of reflexology is not regulated in Alberta.
 However, reflexology therapists must be registered with a recognized professional association for their clients to be reimbursed for the cost of reflexology services through extended health-care benefits plans.
 Registration with a professional association requires certification.

-A variety of agencies (such as private vocational schools, school boards, the continuing education departments of post-secondary schools) offer personal interest and certification courses in reflexology.
+A variety of agencies such as private vocational schools, school boards, and the continuing education departments of post-secondary schools offer personal interest courses in reflexology.
+Some offer certification.
 Courses are advertised in continuing education brochures and newspapers.
 However, not all courses or programs are recognized or approved by professional associations.

-See the Reflexology Association of Canada (RAC) website for more information on the Registered Canadian Reflexology Therapist (RCRT) designation and the Continuing Education Credit and Professional Development program.
+See the Reflexology Association of Canada (RAC) website for more information on the Registered Canadian Reflexology Therapist (RCRT™) designation and the Continuing Education Credit and Professional Development program.

 They may work in: